akshargupta/cuemath-assignment/README.md

 # cuemath-assignment
 This repository has my submission to the assignment given by cuemath in their job application process.
-The project, accompanying lesson plan, and assessment are included in the repository.

 ## Instructions to run the game:
 1. Use Python3